 Yes, please contact us to further discuss this option.

-Is it possible to Recognise Prior Learning (RPL) towards the Academic Professional Apprenticeship?
+Is it possible to Recognise Prior Learning (RPL) towards the programme?

 Recognition of Prior Learning (RPL), formerly known as Accreditation of Prior Learning, is the process by which applicants of all ages and backgrounds offset their experiences and achievements against elements of a programme.
-It is a mechanism to enable the succesful completion of University qualifications and follows the principle that students should not duplicate previous learning.
-The Academic Professional Apprenticeship will consider RPL applications, and further guidance can be accessed via the University RPL webpages.
+It is a mechanism to enable the successful completion of University qualifications and follows the principle that students should not duplicate previous learning.
+The programme will consider RPL applications, and further guidance can be accessed via the University RPL webpages.